Updated April 2021

-However, be warned, this box will not let you stream content from Netflix or Amazon Prime in 4K.
+However, be warned: this box will not let you stream content from Netflix or Amazon Prime in 4K.
 This isn’t about the specs, but authorization.
-It is not on the list of devices that the streaming services recognize as authorized to stream their 4K content.
+It is not on the list of devices the streaming services recognize as authorized to stream their 4K content.

 The remote control is also pretty basic and doesn’t feature voice command, something that has become standard with most Android TV boxes.
 However, it does have air-mouse functionality to make typing out passwords or titles that you are looking for a little less frustrating than stepping around the keyboard with a standard remote.

 Well, first, it comes with all the major streaming apps such as Netflix and YouTube installed, and you can also download any apps from the Google Play Store.
 But to access these apps, you will need an account for the individual services, which often involves a monthly fee.
 So, these apps aren’t the reason anyone is investing in this box.

 Really, what most people will be interested in are the more than 10,000 TV channels that are available to stream without a monthly subscription fee.
 These include more than 7,000 local and national U.S. channels, 1,000 UK channels, almost 1,000 Canadian channels, plus a variety of other options from Turkey, Germany, and Portugal and a range of Arabic channels.